We all want that pristine audio quality that audio interfaces produce, right?

-To better understand how an audio interface works, let’s define the first two important terms: analog and digital signal.
+To better understand how an audio interface works, I’ll have to define two important terms: analog and digital signal.

 The ANALOG is the signal produced by the instrument, or the vocals during recordings, while the DIGITAL audio is the one recognized by the computer or software.

-What the audio interface does is it is an analog to digital converter of sounds or signals that they receive from XLR microphones.
+An audio interface is an analog-to-digital converter of sounds or signals that they receive from XLR microphones.

-More than that, the audio received from an XLR microphone is also routed to studio monitors and headphones.
+The audio received from an XLR microphone is then also routed to studio monitors and headphones.